 If you are in Germany, please support the project by buying through Amazon smile, at no cost to you, by using this link: https://smile.amazon.de/ch/143-219-30760.

-- Free Arabic translations of the first volume on classical physics, of the second volume on relativity, and of the third volume on light and electricity, are available, admirably translated by Ahmad Bassel Radwan.
+- Free Arabic translations of the first volume on classical physics, of the second volume on relativity, of the third volume on light and electricity, and of the fourth volume on quantum mechanics are available, admirably translated by Ahmad Bassel Radwan.

 - Free Spanish translations of classical physics, relativity and quantum theory are available, admirably translated by Jerónimo Hurtado Pérez, Enrique Ynfante Milá and José Manuel López López.

 - A free Japanese translation of the volume on relativity and cosmology is available, admirably translated by Hirooka Megumi.

 - Free French translations of the three volumes on mechanics & heat, on relativity and cosmology, and on electromagnetism are available – as free pdf or as affordable paper edition – due to the admirable effort of Benoît Clénet.

 - Free Italian translations of the three volumes on mechanics & heat, on relativity and cosmology, and on quantum theory are available, due to the admirable efforts of Salvatore Spampinato and Alessandro Gori.

 - Free Vietnamese translations of all five volumes on mechanics & heat, on relativity and cosmology, on electromagnetism and light, on quantum theory, and on materials and particles are available, due to the admirable effort of Cao Sĩ Sơn.

 You are always welcome to expand a translation or to add a new one.